roboDocs/roboFabDocs/source/intro/intro.rst

 RoboFab Intro
 =============

 RoboFab is a **library** of Python code for manipulation and storage of font and glyph related data.
 RoboFab implements a new font file format, the :doc:`Unified Font Objects <ufo>` or .ufo for short.
-UFO is a format for **font sources** (similar to something like .fog or .vfb) except that UFO is XML based (see :doc:`Glyph Interchange Format <ufo>`), readable, well documented and easily extended to contain different kinds of data.
+UFO is a format for **font sources** (similar to something like .fog or .vfb) except that UFO is XML based (see :ref:`Glyph Interchange Format <glif>`), readable, well documented and easily extended to contain different kinds of data.

 Long term sources
 -----------------